Document Bank of Virginia

 Another Perspective: Write a diary entry for a day in the life of Molly Pitcher or a camp follower.
 What did you do?
 What challenges did you face?

-Analyze: Look at the image and using your knowledge of the American Revolution, why were camp followers like Mary Hays important?
+Analyze: Look at the image and using your knowledge of the American Revolution, why were camp followers like Mary Hays McCauly important?
 How might have the actions of the women during the American Revolution be reflected in the many roles women play in the modern American military?